 - Butter lettuce leaves for serving

-- Topping: scallions cilantro and crushed peanuts to top
+- Topping: green onions, cilantro and crushed peanuts

 Sauce for serving (optional):

 - 3 tablespoons coconut aminos or soy sauce